Joslyn Tinkle: Playing career

-USA Basketball

 Tinkle was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Buenos Aires, Argentina.
 The event was held in July 2008, when the USA team defeated host Argentina to win the championship.
 Tinkle helped the team win all five games, averaging 7.2 points per game.

-Professional

 She signed with Seattle on August 24, 2013.

 Coaching career

-Tinkle was hired to be an assistant coach for the Montana Grizzlies women's basketball team in 2021, where her parents played for the Grizzlies in the 1980's.
+Tinkle was hired to be an assistant coach for the Montana Lady Griz basketball team in 2021, where her parents played for the Grizzlies in the 1980's.

+In May of 2024, she was hired to be an assistant coach for the Pepperdine Waves women's basketball team.

 Personal life

 Joslyn is the daughter of Wayne Tinkle, former professional basketball player in Europe and current head coach at Oregon State University.
 She has a sister, Elle, who played for Gonzaga University in Spokane, Washington, and a brother, Tres, who played for their father at Oregon State.
 Joslyn graduated from Stanford with a double major in Communications and Sociology.